System Design Space

 Kubernetes v1.0 release

-Point in time when Linux containers became an industry-standard orchestration baseline.
+A point in time when Linux containers became an industry baseline for orchestration.

 Open release